RevealBi/Documentation/en/datasources/overview.md

 * *Username*: the user account for the data source.
 * *Password*: the password for the data source.

-Once ready, select *Create Account*.
-You can verify whether the account is reaching the data source or not by selecting _Test Connection_.
-Then, select *Done*.
-You will then be able to see your dashboard displayed in Reveal.
+Once ready, select *Create and Use*.

 ![Email Efforts Credentials dashboard](images/EmailEffortsCredentials.png)